Skip to content

 Nothing else from the run leaves the platform on these calls.
 Step results, screenshots from non-visual steps, user identity, org name — none of that goes to the AI provider.

-When BYOK is configured (today: env-var-level; per-user-key UI in progress — see BYOK), these calls go to your provider account instead of ours.
+When BYOK is configured (per-user BYOK is built but disabled unless the operator sets BYOK_ENCRYPTION_KEY — see BYOK), these calls go to your provider account instead of ours.
 That puts the inference logs in your provider’s dashboard rather than ours.

 We log: